 Contact firstname.lastname@example.org for further information.

-The focus of EMYA is on innovation in public quality which is something that can be achieved by museums no matter what their size, location, size or collection – museums of every type are encouraged to apply.
-Over the years, EMYA has evolved from the EMYA and the Council of Europe Museum Prize to a more differentiated scheme adding four more awards: The Silletto Prize, the Kenneth Hudson Award, the Portimao Prize and the Special Commendation for Sustainability.
-The different awards within the EMYA scheme reflect, represent and emphasize different aspects and dimension of the organisation’s underlying values.
+The focus of EMYA is on innovation in public quality which is something that can be achieved by museums no matter what their size, location or collection – museums of every type are encouraged to apply.
+Over the years, EMYA and the Council of Europe Museum Prize have evolved into a more differentiated scheme adding four more awards: The Silletto Prize, the Kenneth Hudson Award, the Portimao Prize and the Meyvaert Museum Prize for Sustainability.
+The different awards represent and emphasize different aspects of the EMF’s underlying values.

 The EMYA annual conference and award ceremony takes place over three days, usually in May the year after application, and is a unique opportunity to get an overview of museum creativity right across Europe and to network with those leading these innovations.